MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ```powershell
 Get-CsPhoneNumberAssignment -TelephoneNumberContain "524"
 ```
-This example returns information about all phone numbers that contains the digits 524.
-You can for instance use this to find the telephone number with extension 524 used in example 2.
+This example returns information about all phone numbers that contains the digits 524, including the phone number with extension 524 used in example 2.

 ## PARAMETERS